-Overtime premium is the amount that is paid, for the overtime worked, in excess of the normal wage rate.
-Like idle time, overtime premium is also treated as indirect labor cost and included in manufacturing overhead cost.
+Overtime premium is the amount of remuneration that is paid to workers for the overtime worked by him, in excess of the normal wage rate.
+Like idle time, overtime premium is also treated as indirect labor cost and is included in entity’s manufacturing overhead cost.
 For example, a worker normally works for 48 hours per week @ $8 per hour.
-In a particular week, if he works for 52 hours and company pays him $12 for every hour worked in excess of 48 hours, the allocation of the labor cost of the worker would be made as follows:
+In a particular week, if he works for 52 hours and the company in which he works pays him $12 for every hour worked in excess of 48 hours in a week, the allocation of the labor cost associated with him would be made as follows:

 Treatment of labor fringe benefits:

-Fringe benefits are benefits that employers provide to employees in addition to normal salaries or wages.
-Examples of fringe benefits are hospitalization, insurance programs, retirement plans, paid holidays and stock options etc. Most of the companies treat labor fringe benefits as indirect labor and, therefore, include them in manufacturing overhead costs.
+Fringe benefits are the benefits that employers provide to their employees in addition to normal salaries or wages for the work done.
+Examples of fringe benefits include hospitalization, insurance programs, retirement plans, paid holidays and stock options etc. From accounting point of view different treatments of these costs have been observed.
+Many companies treat labor fringe benefits as indirect labor and, therefore, make these costs a part of their total manufacturing overhead.

-A few firms treat direct labor related fringe benefits as addition direct labor cost that is considered a more superior practice.
+However, some firms treat direct labor related fringe benefits as addition to their total direct labor cost, which is considered a more superior practice.

 A SUMMARY OF CLASSIFICATION EXPLAINED ABOVE HAS BEEN EXHIBITED BELOW